 - Confectionery: Helps improve the texture of gummies, jellies, and marshmallows.

-- Sauces and Soups: Used as a thickening agent for smooth consistency.
+- Sauces and Soups: Used as a thickening agent for a smooth consistency.

 2. Industrial Applications